 Ribbonwood Retreat Restoring Nature

-"Stoatie!”
+"Stoat!”
 Jo calls.
 With a whoop and a holler, an entry is made in the TrapNZ database on my cellphone.
 This clever trapping app works without mobile coverage, is GPS enabled and is a vital tool for managing New Zealand’s vast network of traps.
 I joined Jo for a photo opportunity.
-Making my way further down the track, I contemplate if the birdsong is louder than when we first began our task.
+Making my way further down the track, I contemplate if the birdsong is louder than when we first began our task of restoring nature.

 While we get a great sense of satisfaction with each predator we eliminate, I don’t want my reader to think that I am glorifying death in the name of environmental care.
 It is factual that the destruction and havoc pests such as stoats play in New Zealand's forests, is unprecedented.
 One kill can equate to numerous birds, insects and invertebrates being able to live on.

-The target for Jo and I, with our own trapping initiative, are rats and stoats.
+The target for Ribbonwood Retreat with our own trapping initiative, are rats and stoats.
 The spread of rats throughout New Zealand has had a devastating impact on our native species.
 This is because, many birds are ground dwellers, often living near wetlands or in damp lowland bush, introduced predators such as rats and stoats threaten these animals living, roosting or nesting near the ground.
-They consume birds’ eggs and nestlings, native insects and lizards, and without human intervention, would lead to the decline and eventual extinction of our native wildlife.
+They consume birds’ eggs and nestlings, native insects and lizards and without human intervention, would lead to the decline and eventual extinction of our native wildlife.

 In each trap, we place peanut butter as a bait to attract the pests beside an egg which is the visual lure.
 Eventually, after a successful trap, I clear the rat from the trap, flicking it into the bushes - but sometimes we leave the rats near the trap to attract more prey.
 Some rats are partially eaten before we remove them and on the next trap check we discover a stoat has been caught, returning to finish its meal and paying the supreme price!